New Years Eve Drinks

 It is the night before New Year’s Eve and I am looking forward to our traditional family gathering during which we feast and play games and feast some more.
 I hope that everyone reading this has plans to ring in the new year in their own special way.

-New Year’s Eve is called Hogmanay in Scotland.
-The New Year’s tradition there was that of “first-footing” where men wandered the community bringing gifts and luck for the coming year to the household they set first-foot in on New Year’s Day.
+One Hogmanay tradition was that of ciad-chuairt (first-foot) where people wandered the community bringing gifts that were supposed to bring good luck for the coming year to the household they set first-foot in on New Year’s Day.

 Het Pint